Gold facts

 Recycling

-Recovering gold from end-of-life electronics is an additional and major contributor to the global scrap supply of gold.
+Recovering gold from end-of-life electronics is an additional and major contributor to the global scrap supply.

 Notes and sources